 – Photo from southsea.co.uk

-Like any good food fest, Southsea packs in over 1000 stalls serving all kinds of tasty dishes.
+Like all good food festivals in Southsea, this packs in over 1000 stalls serving all kinds of tasty dishes.
 Over the second weekend in July locals and tourists stroll Palmerston Road trying everything from Thai to Greek cuisine at the Southsea Food Festival.

 Portsmouth International Kite Festival